Published: November 21, 2018

-Don’t buy the zoo if you can’t feed the animals.
+Is a CMS right for you?
+Well, don’t buy the zoo if you can’t feed the animals.

 Seems logical, right?
 But, when you compare this situation to more common decisions, such as choosing a content management system (CMS), the principle of practicality seems to go out the window.
-Influenced by what they’ve heard and lured by the appeal of updating content as they please, many decision-makers chase after a CMS without really pausing to think about how much they will use it, or even more importantly, if they have the resources to maintain it.
+Influenced by what they’ve heard and lured by the appeal of updating content as they please, many decision-makers chase after a CMS without really pausing to think about how much they will use it or, even more importantly, if they have the resources to maintain it.

 So, the question remains: Do you really need a CMS?